Is it time to replace your old floors? You can’t go wrong with hardwood flooring.

 Engineered vs. Hardwood Flooring

-So, now that you have a general idea as to the costs of purchasing and installing hardwood flooring, what type of flooring will you choose?
+So now that you have a general idea about the costs of purchasing and installing hardwood floors, what type of flooring will you choose?

-Not only do you have to decide on color, grain, and species, you must choose whether to go with engineered or solid hardwood.
+Not only do you need to decide on a color, grain, and species, but you must also choose whether to go with engineered or solid hardwood.
 Let’s compare the two.

-First of all, both types are hardwood flooring.
-Some people have a misconception that engineered hardwood is not really hardwood, but this is not true.
+First of all, both options are considered hardwood flooring.
+Some people have a misconception that engineered hardwood is not “really” hardwood, but this is untrue.

-They are both made from 100% real wood.
-They are just constructed differently.
+Both are made from 100% real woodl; they are simply constructed in different ways.

-Solid hardwood flooring is simply constructed out of solid pieces of wood.
-It is typically ¾ -inches thick and can be sanded down and refinished repeatedly.
+Solid hardwood flooring is solid pieces of wood.
+It is typically ¾ inches thick and can be sanded down and refinished repeatedly.

-Engineered hardwood flooring is made with a core of either plywood or solid hardwood and it has a top layer (or veneer) above the core layer that is also made out of hardwood.
+Engineered hardwood flooring is made with a core of either plywood or solid hardwood, and has a top layer (or veneer) above the core layer that is also made out of hardwood.

 Both types of flooring are beautiful, timeless, and add value to your home.
 And both are very durable.

-However, you can refinish solid hardwoods more times than you can engineered hardwoods.
+However, you can refinish solid hardwoods more frequently than you can engineered hardwoods.
 The thickness of its veneer impacts how many times you can refinish engineered hardwood flooring.
 So if refinishing is a concern, choose a thicker veneer to ensure longevity.

 Because of its construction, engineered hardwood is more resistant to moisture and heat than solid hardwood flooring.
 Solid hardwood flooring expands and contracts based on humidity levels.

-So, where exactly can each type of floorings go in your home?
+So, where exactly can each type of flooring go in your home?
 We’ll explore that more in this next section.

 In Which Rooms Can You Install Hardwood Flooring?

-Hardwood flooring looks beautiful in a home.
-And, it makes it more attractive to potential homebuyers.
+Hardwood flooring looks beautiful in any home.
+It also makes your home more attractive to potential future buyers.

-So, if resale value is on your mind, then installing hardwoods is a good investment.
+So if resale value is on your mind, then installing hardwoods is a good investment.
 However, there are some rooms that they shouldn’t be installed in.
 This is especially the case with solid hardwood.

-Because it is sensitive to moisture and humidity, it should not be installed below ground level.
-So, if you have a basement to cover, choose a different type of flooring.
+Because it is sensitive to moisture and humidity, solid hardwoods should not be installed below ground level.
+If you have a basement to cover, you are best off choosing a different type of flooring.

-It is also not recommended for bathrooms, kitchens, or laundry rooms.
-Each of these areas is more susceptible to water and moisture.
+Solid hardwood is also not recommended for bathrooms, kitchens, or laundry rooms.
+Each of these areas is more susceptible to damage from water and moisture.

-However, solid hardwood flooring can go in bedrooms, living rooms, home offices, and just about any other type of room.
+However, solid hardwood flooring is a nice fit for bedrooms, living rooms, home offices, and just about any other type of room.

 Engineered hardwood flooring has fewer limitations.
-While it is are not considered to be the best option for bathrooms, it is still an option.
+While it is not considered to be the best option for bathrooms, it can still be considered.